pinchbv/android-analyzer/readme.md

 ```
 The plugin would then use these credentials to generate an authentication token.

-Alternatively, if you don't want to expose your Sonarqube credentials, you can generate a token in Sonarqube wen interface and supply it to the plugin directly:
+EXPERIMENTAL: Alternatively, if you don't want to expose your Sonarqube credentials, you can generate a token in Sonarqube wen interface and supply it to the plugin directly:
 ```
 ANDROID_ANALYZER_SONARQUBE_TOKEN
 ```